John Theurer Cancer Center: Hackensack University Medical Center and Hackensack Meridian Health affiliations

 JTCC is part of Hackensack University Medical Center.
 HUMC and part of the Hackensack Meridian Health network, which includes Joseph M. Sanzari Children's Hospital, the Cancer Center, a branch of The Betty Torricelli Institute for Breast Care, Ocean Medical Center, Pascack Valley Medical Center, and the Riverview Medical Center.

-In 2022, JTCC expanded its program to Hackensack Meridian Jersey Shore University Medical Center's HOPE Tower, providing access to specialized cancer services and access to clinical trials.
+In 2022, JTCC expanded its program to Hackensack Meridian Jersey Shore University Medical Center's HOPE Tower, providing access to specialised cancer services and clinical trials.

 Other affiliations

-JTCC has a partnership with Memorial Sloan Kettering Cancer Center (MSK) to provide cancer care and develop joint standards of care through the oversight of a governing board composed of members from both MSK and HMH.
+JTCC has a partnership with Memorial Sloan Kettering Cancer Center (MSK), having a governing board composed of members from both MSK and HMH.

 In 2021, JTCC entered into a clinical affiliation with Regional Cancer Care Associates (RCCA) to open a practice called Toms River Regional Cancer Center in Toms River, NJ.
-The center provides comprehensive medical and surgical oncology/hematology consultative services by community-based, regional, and national specialists for various types and stages of cancer and serious blood disorders.
+The centre provides comprehensive medical and surgical oncology/hematology consultative services by community-based, regional, and national specialists for various types and stages of cancer and serious blood disorders.

 In 2022, JTCC entered into a clinical affiliation with St. Joseph's Health to provide expanded cancer care services to the residents of Wayne, Paterson, and Totowa.

 Green initiatives

 In 2011, JTCC at HUMC opened a $130-million, 155000 sqft facility.
-The JTCC pavilion was built with a green roof, providing patients and visitors with a relaxing environment and doubling as exterior insulation—greatly reducing heat gain and loss.
-This reduces energy use for heating and cooling as well as harmful emissions.
+The JTCC pavilion was built with a green roof for environmentalist purposes.